pouriamoh/MLForBMG/README.md

 # MLForBMG
-predicting flow stress of bulk metallic glasses with the aid of machine learning models.
+Predicting flow curve of bulk metallic glasses with the aid of machine learning models.
+In this project we used ensemble models to predict flow curve and by using the predicted values we could study the deformation behavior of BMGs within the supercooled liquid region.